Woodworking Tool Tips!

 Chris Bagby, Owner & CEO

 A 1973 graduate of Georgia Tech, Chris co-founded Highland Woodworking in 1978 with Sharon Bagby.
 He originally provided custom millwork services before focusing mainly on marketing.
-His other interests include photography, tennis, snowboarding and thru-hiking backcountry trails, including the Appalachian Trail, Pacific Crest Trail and Continental Divide Trail.
-He's also a registered yoga teacher, and his oldest yoga student is 93 years old!
-(It's never too late to start.)
+His other interests include photography, tennis and thru-hiking backcountry trails, including the Appalachian Trail, Pacific Crest Trail and Continental Divide Trail.
+Though he no longer teaches yoga, he does some yoga himself every day.

 Sharon Bagby, Owner & CFO